RIMMER: Turkey - ‘Let nothing astonish you’

 Given the regularity with which they manifest, it’s astonishing the Turkish language has no phrase equivalent to ‘Nightmare Scenario’.
 They should think about coining one, sooner rather than later, though, because another one is looming.

-It doesn’t require a fertile imagination to visualise the crisis, first constitutional, then societal, which will eventuate in Turkey when Turkish president Recep Tayyip Erdogan loses the coming election and stubbornly refuses to accept defeat and leave office.
+It doesn’t require a fertile imagination to visualise the crisis, first constitutional, then societal, which will eventuate in Turkey when Turkish President Recep Tayyip Erdogan loses the coming election and stubbornly refuses to accept defeat and leave office.
 He famously stated that democracy was a bus journey and ‘once I get to my stop I will get off’.
-The driver has gone rogue, though and run a few people over.
+The driver has gone rogue, though, and run a few people over.

 There’s no great psephological expertise required here to forecast the outcome.
-Elections for President and the general assembly must be held by June 2023 or earlier - if Erdogan fancies his chances.
+Elections for President and the general assembly must be held by June 2023 or earlier – if Erdogan fancies his chances.
 The carnage he has wreaked on the economy will aggravate financial hardship over the next year, making his policies even more unpopular than they are now.
 Additionally, his failing cognitive abilities and physical health will render an extended, energetic campaign for voters increasingly improbable.
 Someone can, and does, write the speeches for the teleprompter but only Erdogan can deliver them.
 Alternating between narcolepsy and a walking frame is not a good look on the soapbox for a carnaptious dotard who may not even make it to summer 2023.
-More likely than not then, he will call a hit-and-run election this June.
+More likely than not, then, he will call a hit-and-run election this June.

 Figure 1 Gerontocrat asleep at the wheel

-Will he / won’t he?
+Will he /won’t he?

 At present, the coalition of Erdogan’s AKP and the extremist right-wing MHP is polling in the mid-30s as ‘The People’s Alliance’.
-Meanwhile, ‘The Nation’s Alliance’, incorporating CHP, IYI and SP should command more than 40% of the electorate if they can maintain their present unity.
+Meanwhile, ‘The Nation’s Alliance’, incorporating CHP, IYI and SP, should command more than 40% of the electorate if they can maintain their present unity.
 It is staggering that after the damage caused by Erdonomics his personal approval ratings are still in the 30s but this is testament to state control of the media, relentless propaganda, diversionary foreign policies and, of course, the unfailing naivety of his core Islamic constituency.
 The probability is a victory for the opposition, but Turkey remains dangerously, explosively, polarised.

-Erdomics in numbers
+Erdonomics in numbers

-Even after a 50% increase in the minimum wage in Dec, 4500 TRY is worth only $326 per month for those fortunate enough to be employed.
-This compares to $380 at the start of 2021.
+Even after a 50% increase in the minimum wage in December, TRY4,500 is worth only $326 per month for those fortunate enough to be employed.
+This compares with $380 at the start of 2021.
 After a 45% degringolade for the lira last year, inflation has surged to 36% if you believe the data provided by the government agency, TUIK.
-The problem is the only inflation figure Turks disbelieve is that provided by the government agency, TUIK.
-Estimates anywhere between 50-100% are far more plausible.
+The problem is, the only inflation figure Turks disbelieve is that provided by the government agency, TUIK.
+Estimates of anywhere between 50% are 100% are far more plausible.
 The risible effort to shore up the lira with a fx-linked deposit scheme met with a sceptical reception from a public Erdogan has exhorted many times before to take one for the central bank, sell hard currency and bail him out.
 This was the best plan they had?

 Erdogan would have voters believe his whackjob economic and monetary policies will drive an export-driven recovery and cites South Korea and Taiwan as successful examples.
 He forgets or overlooks, though, that these latter both manufacture high-tech, value-added products rather than agricultural products and textiles.